 Through our tree-planting campaign, we’re planting 50 million trees where they are needed most on our National Forests located across the U.S. In some areas, we’re replanting forests affected by severe wildfire, and in others, forests impacted by tree-killing diseases.
 Since 2011, we’ve planted thousands of seedlings on National Forests in the central and southern Appalachian Mountains.
-This includes 8,400 northern red oak and table mountain pine and 4,000 American chestnut seedlings.
-And in 2019, we will plant 50,000 seedlings of a variety of species on the Monongahela National Forest in West Virginia to help restore forests damaged by surface mining and other activities.
+This includes northern red oak, table mountain pine, and American chestnut on several National Forests, and a variety of species on Monongahela National Forest in West Virginia to help restore forests damaged by surface mining and other activities.

 Our reforestation work in our Appalachian National Forests helps recover wildlife like the northern flying squirrel and its subspecies: the endangered Carolina northern flying squirrel and West Virginia northern flying squirrel.
 These nocturnal flying squirrels soar among the trees of high elevation forests, though they don’t actually fly.
 Instead, they glide by unfurling their furred-skin folds into a square and using their tail as a rudder.

 Flying squirrels den in live and dead hardwood trees and forage on a variety of foods, including seeds, nuts, insects, lichen, and - their favorite - fungi, which they help spread by dispersing mycorrhizal spores.
 Since mycorrhizal fungi helps trees grow, this mutualistic relationship (learn more here) affirms these flying squirrels as a keystone species, essential to the maintenance of their forest environment.